fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 ## 1. Project Objective

 ### 1.1 Context
-The NBA Most Valuable Player (MVP) award is given annually to the player considered to have delivered the most outstanding performance during the regular season.
+The Most Valuable Player (MVP) award is given annually to the player considered to have delivered the most outstanding performance in the National Basketball Association (NBA) during the regular season.
 It is one of the most prestigious individual honours in professional sports and reflects a combination of statistical production, leadership, team impact and broader contextual factors.

 Studying MVP winners, as well as players who produced at a similar level without receiving the award, helps reveal how elite performance is recognised, how player roles evolve over time and how individual excellence does or does not align with team success.

 The primary objective of this project is to analyse NBA player and team data in order to answer a set of research questions related to MVP performance, positional tendencies, team success and standout seasons by non MVP players.

+The sections below provide an overview of the project, details its methodology, and outline the analytical findings.
+It summarises the data sources, processing approach, modelling decisions and key results obtained from the analysis.

+The complete implementation, including all transformation steps, validation procedures and query outputs, is available in the notebook `NBA_MVP_Pipeline.ipynb` included in this repository.

 ### 1.2 Research Questions

 The analysis is guided by five central questions:

-1. Which statistics are most consistent among MVP winners across seasons
+1. Which statistics are most consistent among MVP winners across seasons?
-2. What is the distribution of positions among MVP winners
+2. What is the distribution of positions among MVP winners?
-3. Do some teams historically concentrate more MVP awards
+3. Do some teams historically concentrate more MVP awards?
-4. How often does the season MVP play for the team that wins the NBA championship
+4. How often does the season MVP play for the team that wins the NBA championship?
-5. Which players delivered statistically outstanding seasons without winning the MVP award
+5. Which players delivered statistically outstanding seasons without winning the MVP award?

 These questions explore patterns of individual performance, positional roles, organisational dominance and the relationship between elite regular season performance and postseason outcomes.